 The University of Mobile School of Nursing recognizes that clinical practice requirements are essential to the education of nurses in advanced practice nursing roles.
-Doctor of nursing practice students are required to complete 540 faculty/preceptor supervised clinical hours in their program of study.
+Doctor of nursing practice students are required to complete 1000 faculty/preceptor supervised clinical hours in their program of study.
+Students participating in the post-master's DNP program of study must submit a verification of clinical hours from the University in which they obtained their MSN degree.
+The DNP curriculum includes 540 hours, if the student has less than 460 clinical hours on admission, they will be required to take additional clinical hour course(s) to meet the 1000-hour requirement for the DNP degree.
+These hours count toward the 1000-hour requirement.
 The DNP program provides a wide variety of experiences aimed at achieving the essential and special competencies upon completion of the program.
-Experiences include (not limited to) in-depth work with experts from nursing as well as other disciplines, providing opportunities for meaningful student engagement within practice environments.
+Experiences include (not limited to) indepth work with experts from nursing as well as other disciplines, literature review, research, and meetings with their preceptor and faculty chair.